SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

 YOTO exists to help address barriers and mitigate the impact of homelessness on students’ education.
 Operating in 100+ middle and high schools across Pima County, YOTO’s mission is to support the high school graduation and continued success of homeless youth by providing financial assistance, basic human needs and guidance.
 YOTO serves youth in grades 6-12.
-2022 SCCF funding supported 137 YOTO youth with academic stipends, holiday gift stipends, task incentive stipends and bill assistance.
+2023 SCCF funding supported 437 YOTO youth with academic stipends, holiday gift stipends, task incentive stipends and bill assistance.
+YOTO saw a 12% increase in students needing assistance from 2022.

 The program provides accountability-based financial assistance, basic human needs and guidance to Pima County’s homeless students working towards their high school graduation.

-• Financial Assistance: Youth may earn a monthly stipend up to $220 during the nine month school year by maintaining A’s, B’s or C’s and consistent attendance.
+• Financial Assistance: Youth may earn a monthly stipend up to $350 during the nine-month school year by maintaining A’s, B’s or C’s and consistent attendance.

 • Basic Human Needs: YOTO students may obtain material assistance including food, clothing, school supplies and hygiene items weekly at no cost from the YOTO mini-Mall.